Craft Industrial Hemp: The Promise of Profitability

 I decided to try something different so I bought a farm, not a Zoo mind you, but an organic vegetable farm and fruit orchard and started down the path of trying grow better food on a more local scale.

-This blog will explore how food is grown, how it is distributed and what happens to our environment, our health and our security when we farm the way we do.
+This blog will explore how food and hemp are grown, how they are distributed and what happens to our environment, our health and our security when we farm the way we do.
 We are also going to talk about energy to determine if our fossil fuel driven agricultural system is sustainable or not.
-We are going to talk about the climate and yes “Global Warming” (the elephant in the room) and how it will it change farming forever.
+We are going to talk about the climate and yes “Climate Change” and how it will it change farming forever.

-I would like to invite you to join us here at Chimney Rock Farms as we try to answer these questions and more.
-Our goal is to help others considering farming by learning from our success and our failures, as they happen.
+We would like to invite you to join us here at Chimney Rock Farms as we try to answer these questions and more.
+Our goal is to help others considering hemp farming by learning from our success and our failures and by producing the highest quality hemp seeds for sale.
 We believe it is important now, more than ever, to “Know Your Grower” so you can make informed choices about the products you buy.
 Consider this invitation your “backstage pass” into learning how pure food and hemp can be grown and what to look for in your own journey towards better health.